legacy-orchid/Website/content/en/docs/menu.md

 Allows you to select one of several listed software options.
 It is an important element of the graphical user interface.

-The menu in Orchid is divided into several areas, which in turn can be Containers for another menu.
+The menu in ORCHID is divided into several areas, which in turn can be Containers for another menu.